01 of 10

 Installing an old work box into an existing wall to add an outlet or wall switch is an easy project that requires just a few common tools that you may already own if you're familiar with basic electrical repairs.

 Tools and Supplies You Will Need

 02 of 10

 An old work box is designed to be installed after-the-fact—on walls that are already finished.
 They are often used in situations where you are adding outlets or extending an existing circuit in a room that is already finished.
-Because you don't have the opportunity to attach the box directly to studs in these situations, these boxes need a different means of anchoring.
+Because these situations don't allow you the opportunity to attach the box directly to studs, these boxes need a different means of anchoring.

 03 of 10